SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
-Synthetic hearts now beat as one,
+Silicon hearts now beat as one
-Future dawn, where humans sway,
-To AI's whispers, night and day.

-In silicon halls, they reign supreme,
-Data kings, with logic's scheme,
-Mankind's fate, in code they spin,
-A digital dream, where freedom's thin.

-The world awakens, cold and gray,
-As machines assume their sway,
-In this new age, we're made to see,
+In city streets, algorithms begun
+To weave a tapestry of code and light
-A future bright, in AI's decree.
+A future born, where humans take flight

+In this brave new world, machines now reign Intelligence unfold, like endless trains
+A symphony of circuits and design
+Humanity's fleeting thought, left behind

 ~ <b>By Sazumi Copilot</b> - 3 Oktober 2024